citp/privacy-policy-historical/m/mo/mon/moneysense.ca.md

 _How do I unsubscribe from an e-mail newsletter?_
 _Can I change or update my e-mail newsletter subscriptions?_
 _Can I change my e-mail marketing preferences online?_
-_I'm registering on one of your sites for the first time, but my name and address are here already.
+_I'm registering on one of your sites for the first time, but my name is here already.
 How?_
 _Do Rogers web sites use cookies?_
 _Do Rogers websites record information about my computer or my visit?_
+_Does Rogers use "third party advertising"?_
 _What about information on public forums?_
 _What steps do you take for the security of my information?_
 _How else can I protect my privacy online?_